 Mastercard's revised standards state minimum requirements for enriched data, with the understanding that the more transaction information a card issuer is able to offer, the better - for the customer, the issuer and the network.

-Clients using TapiX's payment data enrichment solutions are already providing their customers with high-quality, up-to-date and secure data on more than 90% of their transactions, above and beyond Mastercard's requirements.
+Clients using Tapix's payment data enrichment solutions are already providing their customers with high-quality, up-to-date and secure data on more than 90% of their transactions, above and beyond Mastercard's requirements.

 Data required by AN 4569: